 - Pre-heat oven to 400F degrees.

-- Wash chicken under cold running water.
-Pat dry with a paper towel and place on the cooking tray.
+- Wash chicken under cold running water then pat dry using a paper towel.
+Place on a baking sheet

 - Coat the entire chicken with olive oil.
 Season on all sides, including legs and wings, back and breast.

 - Roast for about 1 hour and 20 minutes.
 Pay close attention to the chicken after 50 minutes in, as oven temperatures may vary and chicken size will also determinte the right amount of cooking time.
 Chicken is done when skin is crispy and browned.
 Use thermometer to check temperature on thickest part of the chicken.
 Chicken is safe to eat at 165F degrees.